 For example, if Kirsty in accounts has always wanted to learn how to code, map out an internal programme that allows her to spend time with your backend developers.

-Holding your own mini industry awards ceremonies not only creates a fun, social way for your people to engage with one another on a social level but also lets them know that you recognise their hard work and achievements.
+Holding your own mini industry awards ceremonies not only creates a fun, social way for your people to engage with one another on a social level but also lets them know that you recognize their hard work and achievements.
 And as an added bonus, it shows your other employees what they should be contributing if they also want the spotlight to be shined on them.

 13. Let your employees know you respect their lives outside work